jacknot/justin.duch.me/src/routes/post/spe_001/death_of_the_author.md

 So, in order to research and experiment on ENT#344, AARO creates "para-realities" that are similar to their world but differ what sport the French are good at.

-["Para-realities" could mean something like "alternate universes", but the use of some "computer jargon" when referring to their usage ("forking and modifying", "introduced ... using rsync", "accessed ... using the ...
-Internet Browser."), implies that they are "computer simulations" of AARO's universe, but with some slight adjustments.]
+["Para-realities" could mean something like "alternate universes", but the use of some "computer jargon" when referring to their usage ("forking and modifying", "introduced ... using rsync", "accessed [using an] Internet Browser."), implies that they are "computer simulations" of AARO's universe, but with some slight adjustments.]

 In our world (I'm using "world" and "universe" interchangeably here), the French are really good at rally, or specifically, competing in the WRC.
 This is what the ENT#344 we read was about, which means that our world and AARO's worlds aren't the same (if that wasn't already obvious enough).